CjS77/tari_payment_server/SHOPIFY_INTEGRATION.md

 You can use the [`taritools`]  CLI utility to update the exchange rate; this will reset all the [metafield] values in the shopify product list.

-You can freely update the USD price of products in the store.
-The payment server will detect this update and update the [metafield] value for the product automatically (assuming your [webhooks](#configure-webhooks-to-interact-with-your-server) have been set up correctly).
+Once your [webhooks](#configure-webhooks-to-interact-with-your-server) are correctly configured, you can freely update the USD price of products in the store.
+The payment server will detect this update and update the [metafield] value for the product automatically.

 ### Another important note